cookieblues/cookieblues.github.io/pages/_posts/18-10-29-linalgop-notes-9b.md

 ### Optimisation example (putting it all together)
 Now, let's take everything we've learned, put it together, and use it!
 Optimisation problems often aim to find the extrema of a specifically constructed function.
 In most literature this function is called the *objective* function, and the aim is to find its maximum or minimum.
 The objective function can be interpreted as the error or accuracy of a model, and our goal is to minimize or maximize this measure, hence optimizing the model.

-Suppose we have a coin, and we want to find the most likely probability (parameter) for this coin to hit heads and tails.
-If we let $\pi$ represent the unknown probability of heads, $1-\pi$ the probabilty of tails, and toss the coin $100$ times, then our result looks something like
+Suppose we have a coin, and we want to find the most likely probability (parameter) for this coin to hit heads and tails - i.e., we want to create a model that calculates the most likely number of heads and tails in a number of coin tosses.
+If we let $\pi$ represent the unknown probability of heads, $1-\pi$ the unknown probabilty of tails, and toss the coin $100$ times, then our result could look something like this

 $$
 HHTHTTHHHTHT \dots,